Ethnic Mosaic of Iran

 A troubled situation has developed in the south-eastern part of Iran.
 The Baluchis live here - one of the largest Iranian-speaking peoples, inhabiting also the adjacent areas of Pakistan and Afghanistan.
 Unlike the bulk of the Iranian population, the Baluchis practice Sunni Islam of the Hanafi madhhab.
 This nation, inhabiting the desert region on the shores of the Arabian Sea, is still distinguished by archaic forms of social organization.
 However, the Baloch tribes are a real force in this part of Southwest Asia, with which both the Pakistani and Iranian authorities are forced to reckon.
 As for Afghanistan, the central government is not able to control the peripheral areas inhabited by Baloch tribes at all.
 The territory of residence of the Baluchi tribes was subordinated to Iran only by 1928, when the forces of Reza Shah Pahlavi managed to suppress the resistance of the Baluchis and take the main centers of the region under formal control.
 The policy of the Pahlavi dynasty regarding the Baluchis was the same as that of the other peoples of Iran - the central government did its utmost to prevent the national consolidation of the Baluchis and the development of their national identity, for which they continued to support the archaic components of the social organization of the Baluchis.
 After all, control over a people divided into tribes is facilitated at times.
 Naturally, at the same time, the socio-economic infrastructure of the territories inhabited by the Baluchs practically did not develop.
 The province of Sistan-Baluchistan, in which most Iranian Baluchis live, is the largest region of the country in territorial terms, but is located on the periphery of Iran, far from the main economic and cultural centers of the country.
 Of course, Sistan-Baluchistan is the poorest province of Iran, in which both economic and cultural spheres of life activity are at an extremely low level of development.
 The border with Pakistan and Afghanistan is practically transparent, since the Iranian troops are not able to provide full-fledged security for the thousand-kilometer frontiers that pass through the most real desert.
 Naturally, the impoverished province is faced with a number of problems, generated, first of all, by the combination of high birth rates and the lack of jobs and life prospects of Baloch youth.

 Since 1948 Balochi are fighting for independence against Pakistan and Iran.
 Back in the city 1964 The Baluch Liberation Front was created, led by Jumma Khan Baloch, who maintained ties with Arab nationalists who were desperate to destabilize the situation in the then Shah's Iran.
 The front played an important role in the uprising that broke out in 1968. and lasted until xnumx The uprising spread to both the Iranian and Pakistani parts of Balochistan. В 1968-1973 гг.
 The front enjoyed the support of Iraq, which remained one of the key opponents of Iran in the Middle East.
 In fact, it was Iraq in the 1960-th - 1980-s. played a major role in the formation and development of the armed insurgency in the territory of Iranian and Pakistani Baluchistan.
 In Pakistan, the Baloch rebellion was suppressed in 1977. - and only through a large-scale military operation.
 During the Iran-Iraq war, Saddam Hussein made repeated attempts to stir up the flames of civil war in the territory of Iranian Balochistan, but he did not succeed, even despite the impressive financial contributions to the organizations of the Baloch separatists.
 The Iraqi special services supported and sponsored the Baloch autonomist movement led by Abdul Aziz Mollazade.
 After the end of the Iran-Iraq war, most of the movement’s activists were forced to emigrate from Iran and settle in the countries of the Persian Gulf.
 On the basis of this organization, the radical Jundalla movement (“Soldiers of God”), also referred to as the Iranian Popular Resistance Movement, subsequently arose.
 When in 2003 the organization “Jundalla” began to take responsibility for its first actions, its head Abdolmleke Riga was only twenty years old.
 In 2005 was Jundalli’s militants attacked the motorcade of Iranian President Mahmoud Ahmadinejad, who visited Sistan-Baluchistan.
 During a shootout, one of Ahmadinejad’s bodyguards was killed, and several other officers were injured.
 16 March 2006 city Jundalli militants near the village of Tasuki shot an 21 civilian.
 14 February 2007 city a car was blown up, which approached a bus in which soldiers of the Islamic Revolutionary Guards were traveling.
 An 18 man died during the explosion, the 31 man was injured.
 After that, the Iranian secret services took unprecedented measures to catch terrorists, as a result of which they arrested seventeen-year-old Saeed Kanbarzehi.
 Despite the minor age, the young man was executed.
 17 February 2007 city radicals staged a blast at a girls' school, and 13 Jun 2008 Militants have kidnapped 16 Iranian policemen.
 All the prisoners were taken to the territory of Pakistan, and then killed.
 25th of January 2009 the militants have still massacred 12 by the police.
 October 18 2009 of the year Dzhundalla conducted a series of explosions in Pishin.
 As a result of the attacks, several senior and senior officers of the IRGC, including General Nur-Ali Shushtari, commander of the ground forces of the IRGC, and Radjab Ali Mohammadzade, commander of the IRGC troops in the Sistan-Baluchistan ostan, died.
 23 February 2010 city Iranian secret services succeeded in arresting leader Jundalli Abdolmalek of Riga.
 20th of June 2010 he was executed.
-In retaliation for the execution of the leader, the militants Jundalli carried out an explosion in the Zahedan cathedral mosque, as a result of which 27 people died.

 The activities of the Baluch separatists led the Iranian leadership to a significant increase in security measures in the province of Sistan-Baluchistan.
 Additional military units of the Guardians of the Islamic Revolution were deployed in the region.
 But, in addition to enhancing security measures, the Iranian government is well aware of the need to act through the "carrot policy".
 Thus, to attract Baloch youth to the government’s side, a sergeant training center was opened in Zabol, in the province, with the advantage of being received by the Baluchis and Pashtuns.
 In addition, Iran is considering plans for the development of railway communication through Sistan-Baluchistan.
 However, in the light of recent developments in the Middle East and the general deterioration of the economic situation in Iran, plans to modernize the Baloch territories may be disrupted.
 It is possible that the Baluchi groups will join the "Islamic State" (a terrorist organization banned in Russia), at least - the likelihood of such a development of events exists, although it will be harshly suppressed by Iran.